Hellfire01/MangaScrap/README.md

 0.1.4 : MangaScrapp can now take a file with manga names as an argument<br />
 0.1.5 : better management of exceptions due to connection loss<br />

+0.2.0 : Changed database ( added data to manga, but not yet used ) + permanent parameters management<br />

 ##### gems required :
 - nokogiri
 - sqlite3